laudep/async-js-racing-sim/README.md

 - [API Calls Overview](#api-calls-overview)

 ## Introduction

 <!-- markdownlint-enable -->
 This is a racing simulator in JavaScript made for a Udacity course in asynchronous programming.
 The front-end is built in vanilla JS, while the backend consists of a black box binary built in Go.
+Note: this project dates from 2020 so the code is dated.

 ### Game Mechanics